nasuni-labs/nasuni-dashboards/README.md

 3. List the automatically created database token and make a note of the token since it will be required for configuring Grafana database authentication:

-    * Rocky Linux - ssh to the VM and run the following command to list Influx authentication info:
+    * Rocky Linux - SSH to the VM and run the following command to list Influx authentication info:
       ```shell
       sudo influx auth list
       ```